2023 Solar Incentives Guide for Ada, OK - Tax Credits & Rebates

 What are the environmental benefits of switching to solar energy?

-Solar energy is renewable — by switching where you get your energy, you can help lessen the strain on our planet's resources.
-Solar panels can also reduce the CO2 emissions from your home by 500 pounds a year, or roughly 10,000 pounds over 20 years.
+Solar energy is renewable — by changing where you get your energy, you help reduce the strain on our planet's resources.
+Solar panels can also lower your home's CO2 emissions by 500 pounds yearly, or around 10,000 pounds in 20 years.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.